-As usual, there’s lots to read in this month’s issue of AIR International – nothing but back-to-back news stories and features from cover to cover.
-No other aviation magazine packs so much in to 100 pages.
+There's lots to read in the June 2017 issue of AIR International.
+Packed with back-to-back news stories and features from cover to cover, no other aviation magazine packs so much in to 100 pages.

 AboutWelcome to your all new AIR International

 Launched in 1972, over the years AIR International has established an unrivalled reputation for authoritative reporting and coverage of the full spectrum of aviation subjects.

 More recently we have tried to improve the magazine from cover to cover.
 We have more correspondents and top aviation writers from around the world, offering even more exciting news, features and stunning photography.

 AIR International has more pages than ever, all still dedicated to commercial and military aviation.
 Our new, more contemporary and colourful design, packed with more images and improved graphics make each page easier on the eye and, most importantly, more enjoyable to read!

 There’s more coverage of all the latest news stories and events, now split by geographical region.
 Furthermore, we have introduced news columns and a section of 'news in pictures'.
 Plus, there are dedicated news reports, more features and factual insider information.

 AIR International still offers an unrivalled focus on the world of modern aviation.
 One big change is that we have new exclusive interviews providing answers from the people at the forefront of both military and commercial aviation.